edouardkoehn/FlyStability/README.md

   --help                          Show this message and exit.
 ```
 ### 4) Train Random RNN
+This pipeline allow you to train a random rnn.
+Once you choose one training options (train_weight, ...) the optimisation would be on those parameters.
 ```bash
 % train_rd_model --help
   Train an RNN model with specified parameters on the flybrain connectome.